Getting Your Art on TV

 5. Batman the one with Michael Keaton released in 1989 is one of the better efforts of the Batman films and in a scene where the Joker and his henchmen destroy several works of art, the Joker then sits down with Kim Bassinger and says “I am the world’s first fully functioning homicidal artist”.
 Figure with Meat is a 1954 work from Irish-born artist Frances Bacon and is the artwork which The Joker stops Bob, one of his henchmen from destroying and says “I kind of like his one Bob, leave it”.

 4. Entrapment is one film I admit to liking probably more than I should have done and starred Sean Connery and Catherine Zeta Jones.
-It also featured one of Roy Lichtenstein’s works, M-Maybe
+It also featured one of Roy Lichtenstein’s works, M-Maybe.

 The work itself is typical of Lichtenstein’s romance comic adaptations and is one of the most iconic pop-art pieces from the artist.